jaydeepamcodr/liasonpay-docs/docs/developer-guide/faq.md

 1. Use a tool like [ngrok](https://ngrok.com/) to create a public URL for your local server
 2. Configure your webhook URL in the LiasonPay dashboard to point to the ngrok URL
-3. Trigger test events by creating test payments or subscriptions
+3. Trigger events by creating payments or subscriptions
 4. Check your logs to ensure webhooks are being received and processed correctly

 ### How do I verify webhook signatures?